Required fields are followed by *

 • Main bedroom has a Queen Bed

-• Third bedroom has 1 single bed and 1 single trundle bed.
-There are also 2 single foam mattresses that can be used in the lounge area.
+• Third bedroom has 1 Single bed and 1 Single trundle bed.
+There are also 2 Single foam mattresses that can be used in the lounge area.

 • Lounge room has lounge and 2 large Ottomans